 Hi folks, sorry there has been such a long gap since my last post.
 This blog post is now well overdue, however when you read this story, you’ll realise its lateness is actually quite fitting.

 Well, it’s almost the end of January, and Christmas is well and truly over.
-The tree is down, the tin of Quality Street is empty and Christ you’ve even been to the gym.
+The tree is down, the once glorious tin of Quality Street is empty and Christ you’ve even done a 25-minute stint in the gym.
 But there’s still one thing that hasn’t been done.
 This thing haunts you with every step you take.
 It keeps you awake half the night, then torments you in your sleep.
 You can’t even look at your children without torturing yourself with the very thought of it.
 And there’s no use going to the pub because it follows you there too!

 Yes, almost six weeks have passed since that faithful day when the sky literally rained toys.
 But your children still haven’t written their thank you letters, and there are eight of the sodding things to write.
 Did I imply it was your job?
 Well, unless you nag your lazy kids half to death, they are never going to write them, and we all know who’ll get the blame, bad mum.
 Drastic action is called for.
 The internet is turned off, the envelopes are out.
 All mobiles are locked away in a dynamite proof safe except yours of course, that’s never going to happen.
 Perhaps finally we’ll see some action.

 And they’re off!
-Both children have miraculously found a pen and some paper, resources that previously alluded them, they look set to make a strong start.
+Both children have miraculously found a pen and some paper, resources that previously alluded them, and look set to make a strong start.
 But oh no, what’s this, neither child can remember how to start a letter and now are both getting fractious.
 Jesus Christ, how many times does she have to show them this, surely they’ve been taught it at school.